 St. Patrick’s Festival & Selective Memory present

-POSTPONED JUNE: Mount Alaska plus guests Slow Moving Clouds
+POSTPONED TBC: Mount Alaska plus guests Slow Moving Clouds

 Mount Alaska is a music project from Dublin production duo, Stephen Shannon and Cillian Mc Donnell.